henryl74/pp3-hangman/README.md

 ![Game Stages](images/game_stages.png)

  - Once the game begins, with each attemp the user will be able to see all the stages of the game:
    1. The selected letters
    2. The remaining attemps
    3. The letters that have been already used
    4. Error messages if the player makes the wrong selection
    5. The six stages of the hangman
    6. The option to play again or be redirected to the main menu

 ## Exit Game

 ![Exit Game](images/exit_game.png)

-- If selected, thanks the user for the visit; and offers instructions on how to restart the game again.
+- If this option is selected, thanks the user for the visit, and offers instructions on how to restart the game again.

 [Back to top](<#contents>)